 Our underwriter got to work, doing everything she could to make sure the client added to their buy-to-let portfolio.

 Small administrative hiccups won’t stop us from looking at the wider picture

 The client needed funding for a large buy-to-let property which had rental opportunity in the making.
 Following renovation work, the borrower turned to us to help them clear an existing bridging loan.

 However, early in the process, we realised the property in question had yet to be updated on the Land Registry.
 As the application was still pending, we had to ensure we were moving forward on solid foundations.
-As such, Jemima investigated the client’s history and exit strategy, whilst our solicitors were working hard in the background to try and get this resolved prior to the completion.
+As such, our underwriter investigated the client’s history and exit strategy, whilst our solicitors were working hard in the background to try and get this resolved prior to the completion.